 4 Benefits of Using the Espresso Android Test Automation Tool

-If you're an Android developer, you're probably familiar with Google's Espresso test automation framework.
-As an open-source tool, it's very easy for developers to use and extend within their working environment (Android Studio IDE).
+Espresso is open source, so it's very easy for developers to use and extend within their working environment (Android Studio IDE).

 - Each build needs to be validated after code changes are made.

 - Dependencies on remote servers and other workstations for testing slow down the process.